 This hotel is comfortable and quiet with spacious rooms and a friendly staff.
 The city center is a 10-15 minute walk.

 Am Heumarkt 35-37

 Where to Stay in Vienna’s Schleifmühlgasse District

 Located just south of Innere Stadt, the Schleifmuhlgasse is one of Vienna’s hippest neighborhoods.
 Art galleries jump out of their spaces and onto the street during the summer openings.
 Along with the galleries you’ll find everything from whiskey bars and great restaurants to flower shops and boutique stores operated by leading fashion designers.
-Nearby, you’ll find the famous shopping street Miriahilferstrasse, the outdoor marketplace Nschmarkt, and Vienna’s main train station, Wien Westbahnhof.
+Nearby, you’ll find the famous shopping street Mariahilferstrasse, the outdoor marketplace Naschmarkt, and Vienna’s main train station, Wien Westbahnhof.

 Best Western Premier Hotel Kaiserhof – 4-star